 For this calculation, you will enter the BTU/hr of your operation along with the efficiency of your boiler.
 This will then tell you the boiler horsepower.

 Note: To estimate the expected boiler horsepower output from the total heat input from the fuel, the overall boiler efficiency (fuel-to-steam efficiency) is required.
-Since a boiler horsepower is a measurement of energy required to convert the water to steam, we need to account for the difference between the heat input of the fuel and the efficiency of the boiler to transfer that energy to the water in order to produce steam.
+Since a boiler horsepower is a measurement of the energy required to convert the water to steam, we need to account for the difference between the heat input of the fuel and the efficiency of the boiler to transfer that energy to the water in order to produce steam.
 Typically, in industrial boiler applications, the fuel-to-steam efficiency is between 80-85%.

 If the BTU/hr requirement for the desired output is known, boiler efficiency is not required for the calculation.
-This is because neither the output requirement nor boiler horsepower take the boiler efficiency into account - they are both a measurement of boiler output capacity only.
+This is because neither the output requirement nor boiler horsepower takes the boiler efficiency into account - they are both a measurement of boiler output capacity only.

 Hot water boilers do not experience any phase change in the heating process so the calculation is different than for steam boilers.
 Since there are no phase changes, the latent energy is not utilized in hot water boilers.
-Instead, the flow of water and required temperature change, which directly corresponds to the difference in sensible heat, are the main drivers for the BTU/hr load of the system.
+Instead, the flow of water and the required temperature change, which directly corresponds to the difference in sensible heat, are the main drivers for the BTU/hr load of the system.
 Meanwhile, Specific Heat (SH), Specific Gravity (SG) and Density of the medium being circulated are important properties to include to ensure proper sizing.

 For this calculation, you will enter Delta T and Gallons Per Minute (GPM).
 With the Specific Heat, Specific Gravity and Density values representing the properties of water, the output of this calculation will tell you the BTU.

-Note: While the SH, SG and Density values are somewhat temperature dependent, the given values are good for estimation purposes when sizing a hot water boiler that uses water only as the heating medium.
+Note: While the SH, SG and Density values are somewhat temperature-dependent, the given values are good for estimation purposes when sizing a hot water boiler that uses water only as the heating medium.
 The SG, SH, and Density values would change if a different medium was used (a glycol mixture, oil, etc.)

 Boiler Horsepower is defined as the thermal energy rate required to turn 34.5 lbs of water at 212 °F to steam in one hour.